Introduction

 ---|---|---|

-Diving Depth | Match pond depth and structure zones | 2–4 ft “shallow runners” |
+Diving Depth | Match pond depth and structural zones | 2–4 ft “shallow runners” |

-Action Type | Wobble vs. roll to match baitfish | Tight wobble vs. wide roll |
+Action Type | Wobble vs. roll to emulate baitfish behavior | Tight wobble vs. wide roll |

 Size & Profile | Imitate prevalent forage species | 2″–3″ length, 1/4–3/8 oz |

-Finish & Color | Realistic vs. contrast for visibility | Natural perch vs. chartreuse |
+Finish & Color | Realistic vs. contrasting for visibility | Natural perch vs. chartreuse |

-Durability | Withstand repeated strikes & cover | Reinforced bill & body |
+Durability | Withstand repeated strikes and various covers | Reinforced bill and body |

 4. How to Select the Right Crankbait for Your Pond